BrandonXu6106/obsidianpublish/content/thoughts/Naive Bayes.md

   - CPSC340
 ---

-An example of a [[probability|probabilistic]] classifier.
+An example of a [[probability.md|probabilistic]] classifier.
 Commonly used in spam filters (classifies as spam if the probability of spam is higher than not spam)

 To model this, it uses Bayes rule: